Bajrang/Foundestra_Google_Hackathon/src/ERRORS_FIXED.md

 ## ✅ Resolution

 ### Root Cause:
-The API key provided (`AQ.Ab8RN6LduBowKN4RwnL-W8iG98mGyleiTDm33QjFE_EeEd4EEA`) is a **Vertex AI key** that requires OAuth2 authentication, not a direct API key for the generativelanguage.googleapis.com endpoint.
+The API key provided (`API PLACE HOLDER KEY`) is a **Vertex AI key** that requires OAuth2 authentication, not a direct API key for the generativelanguage.googleapis.com endpoint.

 ### Solution Implemented:
 Created a **robust hybrid system** that gracefully handles API availability: